adrwxyz/classic.adrw.xyz/_posts/2016-07-14-good-to-great.md

 > Fail to invest in yourself, and your investments tend to fail.

-When founders can not make the time to invest in themselves, it is not too surprising when they *"don't have time"* to adequately focus on their startup's strategy, roadmaps, employees, or customers.
+When founders cannot make the time to invest in themselves, it is not too surprising when they *"don't have time"* to adequately focus on their startup's strategy, roadmaps, employees, or customers.

 Most founders simply end up "putting out fires", convinced that their *"busyness"* is a sign of their proficiency as a leader, blindly ignorant of the real causes for their floundering startup.